You've spent months planning the perfect vacation, from where you'll stay to the best restaurants to visit to the sites you can't miss.

 Now Stop.
 Reading.
 Emails.

-Of people who used their devices for work-related activities while on vacation — even for as little as one hour — just 43% remembered everything about their trip, according to a new study by HomeAway and University of Texas researchers.
+Of people who used their devices for work-related activities while on vacation — even for as little as one hour — just 43% remembered everything about their trip, according to a study by HomeAway and University of Texas researchers.

 And people who broke out their laptops, rather than just their phones or tablets, had even worse memory recall.